jodal/biip/README.md

 - SSCC (Serial Shipping Container Code)
   - [x] Validate check digit.
   - [x] Encode for human consumption, with the logical groups separated by whitespace.
-- Symbol IDs, e.g. `]EO`
+- Symbol Identifers, e.g. `]EO`
+  - [x] Recognize all specified Symbol Identifier code characters.
+  - [ ] Strip Symbol IDs before parsing the remainder.
   - [ ] Use Symbol IDs when automatically selecting what parser to use.
-  - [ ] Strip Symbol IDs before parsing the remainder.

 ## Installation